hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 >*PHOTO*: (left) Mat Henderson, hatchery manager at Jamestown Point Whitney Shellfish Hatchery, rinsing a 20µm seive (lefts) with millions of D-hinge geoduck larvae (center), these will soon develop to umbone 'mature' larvae (right).

-#### Bottleneck for production
+#### <span style="color:white">Bottleneck for production:</span>

-- *These little ones are a picky bunch!* Larvae are **highly susceptible** to a wide variety of stressors (e.g. diet, temperature, pH, salinity, pathogens, etc.).
+*These little ones are a picky bunch!* Larvae are **highly susceptible** to a wide variety of stressors (e.g. diet, temperature, pH, salinity, pathogens, etc.).
 Hatcheries face major losses and occasionally ubiquitous mortality of entire cohorts due to even subtle changes!

-#### Possible solutions
+Below are several common methods to improve production:

+- ##### <span style="color:white">Water quality monitoring</span>
-- **Water quality monitoring** : hatchery personnel can not change what is happening in the coastal systems where they pump their seawater from, but they can be aware of changes in *real-time!*.
-Recent research in Pacific Northwest of the US found incoming seawater low in aragonite saturation state and pH lead to increased shell malformations and mortality of Pacific oyster larvae.
-To remedy this issue, an Oregon hatchery added sensors to monitory the seawater inflow and coastal conditions - this allowed hatchery personnel to adjust the timing of the inflowing seawater to avoid corrosive conditions (e.g. low pH)!
-Moral of the story, *information is power!*
+hatchery personnel can not change seawater conditions out in the bay or estuary, but they can improve awareness of changes in *real-time!*.
+Recent research in the Pacific Northwest of the United States found seawater low in aragonite saturation state and pH caused shell malformations and mortality of Pacific oyster larvae.
+To remedy this issue, an Oregon (USA) hatchery deployed water chemistry sensors to monitory their inflow and the coastal conditions - this allowed hatchery personnel to adjust the timing of their pumps to avoid corrosive seawater with a low pH!

+- ##### <span style="color:white">Buffering</span>
-- **Buffering** - in some cases, the hatchery can alter the seawater below exposing animals to potential harm.
+in some cases, the hatchery can alter the seawater below exposing animals to potential harm.
 Sodium bicarbonate is an example of a chemical bioremediation strategy to avoid exposing shellfish to low pH conditions.
 As a popular method to cope with low pH seawater, hatcheries mix the inflow with sodium bicarbonate to raise the pH and aragonite saturation state to allow the shellfish to build their shells and develop normally.
 This technique has shown great success, boosting production by 30-50% in areas susceptible to ocean acidification!

+- ##### <span style="color:white">Culling</span>
-- **Culling** : as larvae develop and tanks are periodically drained to count them and maintain their tanks, the slow growers (runts) are set aside or removed.
+as larvae develop and tanks are periodically drained to count them and maintain their tanks, the slow growers (runts) are set aside or removed.
 The omission of these animals is called culling.
 Hatcheries perform culling as a common housekeeping process to reach their production timeline and avoid further - this is especially prevalent in larger industry hatcheries that can cut their losses with the space to accommodate the slower-growing larvae.
 However, small-business hatcheries may not afford to cull larvae or an only apply more conservative thresholds.

+- ##### <span style="color:white">Selective breeding</span>
+this strategy targets resilient strains (e.g. disease and environmental stressors) and economic traits (e.g. faster growers) to improve production.
+Broodstock with are selected due to their better survivorship for developmental rate, for examples, to produce offspring under the assumption that the probability is higher that offspring will express the same attributes.

-  -  *Cons* - culling may result in a genetic bottleneck (faster growers are from one parental line/population) and adds a human bias as slower growers may outpace others at later life stages, also known as a compensatory growth response.
+-  ##### <span style="color:pink">*Warning!*</span>, enhancement does not come without cons... culling may result in a **genetic bottleneck** (faster growers are from one parental line/population) and adds a **human bias** as slower growers may outpace others at later life stages, also known as a compensatory growth response.

-- **Selective breeding** : This strategy tackles the issue by foc
+  - *Con* - **domestication selection**
+  - *Cons* - the assumption underpinning selective breeding is the heritability of these desirable characteristics - this implies a likely genetic component especially if the trait is present across multiple generations!
+A main negative outcome of selective breeding is a **genetic bottleneck**.
+For example, what if a disease resistant strain is *more susceptable* to thermal stress?
+If hatchery put all their eggs in once basket for disease resiliance, they may fail in proceeding years as seawater temperatures rise.

-> *NOTE*: No method is an 'end all' solution!
+> *NOTE*: No single method is an 'end all' solution!
 Outcomes of any adjustment or enhancement strategy are likely to be specific to the region or hatchery!
 Especially with jobs and profit at risk, it is critical to prototype and run small-scale tests of any changes to standard protocols.

-### Settlement :
+### <span style="color:beige">Settlement:</span>

 *'There's digging afoot!'*